AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-4-Real-News-Is-Fake-News.md

 </figure>
 <br />

-Why don't Americans don't trust mainstream media (MSM)?
+Why don't Americans don't trust the media?
 Maybe because it's not trustworthy.

 <blockquote>
 More than 60% of local news and news feature stories in a cross-section of American daily newspapers were found in error by news sources, an inaccuracy rate among the highest reported in nearly seventy years of research, and empirical evidence corroborating the public's impression that mistakes pervade the press.
 In about every other article, sources identified "hard" objective errors.